JiyoungLee90/Legal-Text-Classification/README.md

 ## Dataset Generation Process

-The datasets based on the raw information and documents available publicaly in HUDOC database.
+The datasets based on the raw information and documents available publicly in HUDOC database.

 ### 1. Retrieving case information from HUDOC database